colorjs/color-space/README.md

 ## Color-convert differences

-Color-space was initially a fork of [color-convert](https://github.com/harthur/color-convert), but then it was separated into a standalone module with changes:
+Color-space was initially a fork of [color-convert](https://github.com/harthur/color-convert), but then it was separated into a standalone module with the next changes:

-* A keyword space replaced with [color-name](https://github.com/dfcreative/color-name/), because it is not a space, it is a different kind of knowledge about the color.
+* Keyword space is replaced with [color-name](https://github.com/dfcreative/color-name/), because it is not a space, it is a different kind of knowledge about the color.
 * Removed wrapper code: you have a natural wrapper already — [harthur/color](https://github.com/harthur/color) or a faster fork [dfcreative/color](https://github.com/dfcreative/color).
 * `conversions.js` are placed to index.js for better use.
 * [pending] CIE spaces.
 * [pending] HUSL spaces (great thanks to Alexei Boronine for his [HUSL](https://github.com/boronine/husl)).
 * Minimums, maximums, channel names and aliases info.
 * Better structured, easier exported (esp. for webworkers).
-* No result rounding — she can always do it herself.
+* No result rounding — she can always do it by herself.
 * Unlicensed.

 # Contribute